Healthy Snack Time

 If you are not familiar with the paleo diet, also known as the Stone Age diet, it is based on how humans ate before the Agricultural Revolution.
 Try: Fresh Fruit – fruit is healthy, but many people seldom eat it.
 Salad & Vegetables- greens always make a healthy snack.
 You can also add fish, eggs or meat.
 Dried Nuts & Fruits – nuts are very high in protein and healthy fats.
 Peanuts are the least healthy of nuts, so try to stick to other nuts such as almonds, walnuts and cashews.

-Some other interesting ideas found on-line:
+Some other interesting healthy snacks:

 - Ants on a log — Spread peanut butter on celery sticks and top with raisins.